CO$T Advisory Group

 Mike Arnold’s economics career, which has spanned several decades, focuses on the measurement of financial risk in the banking industry.
 In 2004, he formed ALCO Partners, a firm specializing on measurement of financial risk at US banks.
 Mike has taught economics at UC Berkeley and Dominican University’s Life Long Learning Program.
 Mike co-chaired two campaigns to prevent funding SMART with sales taxes.
 Over 100 of his op-eds on local economic issues have been published in Marin newspapers.

 Susan Kirsch is a leader in Marin’s citizen activist community.
-Her dedication to sound process, cooperative endeavor, and transparency defines her experiences as a consultant to nonprofits, founder of Citizen Marin, chair of Marin Coalition (2013-16) and as a strong 2016 challenger for Marin County Board of Supervisors.
+Her dedication to sound process, cooperative endeavor, and transparency defines her experiences as a consultant to nonprofits; founder of Livable California, a statewide organization addressing housing legislation; founder of Citizen Marin; chair of Marin Coalition (2013-16); and as a strong 2016 challenger for Marin County Board of Supervisors.
 Susan enjoys convening, problem solving and cultivating goodwill.

-John Parulis is a consultant with the State of California CSLB, a director of Marin Cove Homeowners Association and a life long community and environmental activist, with web, web media and graphic design experience.
+John Parulis is a consultant with construction organizations, a past director of Marin Cove Homeowners Association and a life long community and environmental activist, with web, web media and graphic design experience.

 Linda Pfeifer is a former two-term Sausalito City Councilmember (2008-2016), Arts Commissioner, and Sausalito Chamber of Commerce Board Member.
 She advocates for transparency, pension reform, local control, and preservation.
 Pfeifer has a Doctor of Education from the University of San Francisco, is a member of the US Coast Guard Auxiliary, and serves as Secretary for the nonprofit, Open Space Sausalito.